dheerajrajappikonda/EDA/README.md

-This repository is for practicing Exploratory Data Analysis(EDA) on various datasets.
+This repository is for practising Exploratory Data Analysis(EDA) on various datasets.